-• The zone may remain in effect only as long as necessary to ensure security around the launch and recovery areas and to recover spaceflight assets and any personnel being transported within a spacecraft following the launch or reentry activity.
-Such protection zone may not be in place more than 72 hours before or 72 hours after the launch.

-- Law enforcement may also restrict vessels from operating within up to 500 yards of any vessel transporting recovered spaceflight assets following a launch or reentry while the transport vessel is continuously underway transporting such assets to a location for removal. - Law enforcement must report the establishment of the temporary protection zone via email to FWC's Division of Law Enforcement, Boating and Waterways Section, and to the appropriate Coast Guard Sector Command having responsibility over the water body, at least 72 hours before establishment of the protection zone.
-The report must include: - o Reasons for the protection zone; - o The portion of the water body or water bodies that will be included in the protection zone; and - o The duration of the protection zone. - Law enforcement must report via email to FWC's Division of Law Enforcement, Boating and Waterways Section, the details of all citations issued for violation of the protection zone no later than 72 hours after the end of the protection zone period.
+- The zone must be located within five hundred yards of where launch services, reentry services, or spaceflight asset recovery operations are being conducted.
+However, the protection zone may be located at a distance greater than five hundred yards if law enforcement determines that such greater distance is in the best interest of public safety. - The zone may remain in effect only as long as necessary to ensure security around the launch and recovery areas and to recover spaceflight assets and any personnel being transported within a spacecraft following the launch or reentry activity.
+Such protection zone may not be in place more than 72 hours before or 72 hours after the launch. - Law enforcement may also restrict vessels from operating within up to 500 yards of any vessel transporting recovered spaceflight assets following a launch or reentry while the transport vessel is continuously underway transporting such assets to a location for removal. - Law enforcement must report the establishment of the temporary protection zone via email to The FWC's Division of Law Enforcement, Boating and Waterways Section, and to the appropriate Coast Guard Sector Command having responsibility over the water body, at least 72 hours before establishment of the protection zone.
+The report must include: - o Reasons for the protection zone; - o The portion of the water body or water bodies that will be included in the protection zone; and - o The duration of the protection zone. - Law enforcement must report via email to the FWC's Division of Law Enforcement, Boating and Waterways Section, the details of all citations issued for violation of the protection zone no later than 72 hours after the end of the protection zone period.

-The section of law applies only to launch services, reentry services, or the recovery of spaceflight assets occurring or originating within spaceport territory, 131 and to federally licensed or federally authorized launches and reentries occurring or transiting to an end destination upon waters of this state.
+The section of law applies only to launch services, reentry services, or the recovery of spaceflight assets occurring or originating within spaceport territory, and to federally licensed or federally authorized launches and reentries occurring or transiting to an end destination upon waters of this state.